-My dad, Maurice Gibb, was a huge influence on me and my music.
-I’ve always said, “Growing up watching my father and my uncles really set the bar for what kind of musician and songwriter I wanted to be”.
-The first recordings I did with him were released under the name Luna Park in 2000.
-I got the privilege of working with my dad up until he passed away in 2003.
+Maurice Gibb, Sam’s father, vastly influenced her life and her music.
+Sam always said, “Growing up watching my father and my uncles really set the bar for what kind of musician and songwriter I wanted to be”.
+The first recordings Sam did with her father were released under the name Luna Park in 2000.
+She feels honored and thankful for being able to work with her father up until he passed away in 2003.

 In 2019, the co-owner of M.E.G.
 Productions and my music partner, Lazaro Rodriguez and I decided to start M.E.G.
 Media and M.E.G.
 Records.
 We currently release music and videos independently as well as create media content for ourselves, other artists, and musicians.